How Long Should You Stay in A Hot Tub?

 How long can you stay in a hot tub?

 There are no hard and fast rules about how long is too long in a hot tub.
-It may affect some people differently from others depending on their tolerance for heat.
+Depending on their tolerance for heat, it may affect some people differently.

-There are only certain guidelines for using a hot tub safely that include awareness of possible symptoms that increase the risk of potential problems.
+Certain guidelines for using a hot tub safely only include awareness of possible symptoms that increase the risk of potential problems.

-How long can you sit in a hot tub varies from person to person so you should be aware of the warning signs of overheating and the various potential problems caused by soaking in water too long.
+The length of time you can sit in a hot tub varies from person to person, so you should be aware of the warning signs of overheating and the various potential problems caused by soaking in water for too long.

-The following should be simply used as a rough guide.
-Ultimately the choice of how long to use the hot tub without a break is up to you.
+The following should be used as a rough guide.
+Ultimately, you decide how long to use the hot tub without a break.
 If in doubt, get out!

 If you’re going to soak in temperatures between 100°F (37.5ºC) and 104°F (40ºC), don’t stay longer than 15-30 minutes.

-Oregon Nanny asked her followers on Twitter how long they stay in a hot tub.
-The majority answered from 15 to 30 minutes.
+Oregon Nanny asked her Twitter followers how long they stay in a hot tub.
+The majority answered 15 to 30 minutes.

 how long can you sit in a hot tub

-If you are healthy, then using a hot tub at temperatures around your body temperature (98.6ºF) should mean you could stay in for longer without any ill effects.
+If you are healthy, using a hot tub at temperatures around your body temperature (98.6ºF) should mean you could stay in longer without any ill effects.

-It’s better to be on the safe side than risk your health so, if in doubt, ensure you are not using your hot tub for too long – no longer than 15-20 minutes at a time.
+It’s better to be on the safe side than risk your health, so if in doubt, avoid using your hot tub for too long—no longer than 15-20 minutes at a time.

-Effects of staying in hot tub too long?
+The effects of staying in a hot tub too long?

-Although it may sound very melodramatic, and perhaps far-fetched, it is possible for death to occur in extreme cases when the “wrong people” ignore the warnings and spend too much time in a hot tub.
+Although it may sound very melodramatic, and perhaps far-fetched, death can occur in extreme cases when the “wrong people” ignore the warnings and spend too much time in a hot tub.

-Dehydration can occur when being emersed in really hot water for a prolonged period of time due to excessive sweating.
-This could lead to a number of related problems such as fatigue or nausea.
+Excessive sweating can cause dehydration when one is immersed in really hot water for a prolonged period of time.
+This could lead to a number of related problems, such as fatigue or nausea.

 Symptoms could be worse when drinking inadequate quantities of water.

-Although many people do it, drinking alcohol in a hot tub is generally not recommended as not only could the symptoms described below happen quicker but those who are drinking alcohol may be less likely to notice them if they do.
-Having said that, I certainly have in the days when I drank alcohol and I am not alone there.
+Although many people do it, drinking alcohol in a hot tub is generally not recommended as not only could the symptoms described below happen quicker, but those who are drinking alcohol may be less likely to notice them if they do.
+I certainly have in the days when I drank alcohol and I am not alone there.

 You may get pruney fingers if you stay in too long.
 This is when your fingertips particularly get wrinkled and is caused by the blood vessels contracting when immersed in water for long periods.
 According to WebMD pruney fingers is not at all harmful though